mflatt/racket/racket/src/ChezScheme/IMPLEMENTATION.md

 value, then there must be some function that provides the value.
 If you need the target machine's value, then it must be accessed using `constant`.

+# Portable Bytecode

+A `machine-type` name for portable bytecode follows a variant of the platform-specific convention:

+ * *whether the system threaded*: A `t` indicates that it is threaded;

+ * `pb`

+ * *word side*: `64`, `32`, or blank for basic; and

+ * *endianness*: `l` for little-endian, `b` for big-endian, or blank for basic.

+The boot files for a basic pb build work on all platforms, while boot files for a non-basic pb build have a specific word size and endianness for improved performance.
+Run "configure" with `--pb` for a basic build, or run "configure" with `--pbarch` for a non-basic build.

 # Changing the Version Number